forcedotcom/SalesforceMobileSDK-Package/hybrid/README.md

  OR

-# Create an hybrid mobile application from a template
+# Create a hybrid mobile application from a template
 forcehybrid createWithTemplate
     --platform=Comma-separated list of platforms (ios, android)
     --templaterepouri=Template repo URI